johnflanigan/graph-coloring-via-register-allocation/README.md

 ## Basic Example

 First, we will discuss a simple example that uses few variables and registers.
-Below is a simple section of code written in a C-like language [3].
-On the left is the code and on the right is the live set at each step of the code.
+Below is a simple section of code, on the left is the code and on the right is the live set at each step of the code [3].

 At the beginning of the code, a variable _a_ is alive.
 Then _a_ is used to compute a new variable, _b_, which enters the live set. _b_ is used to compute another new variable, _c_, which also enters the live set.
 Because this is the last time this instance of _b_ is used, _b_ exits the live set.
 Then a new instance of _b_ is created using _c_. _c_ is not used again so it exits the live set.
 At the end we are left with _a_ and _b_ in the live set.